eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/workspace.rst

 * Whether the pane was active (streaming) or paused when saved.
 The topic entity ID is not used for restoration since it is volatile; the pane is reconnected by topic name and domain on load.

+**Publisher Panes**

+* The target topic name and domain number.
+The pane re-resolves the topic from this stable pair on load, not from the volatile entity identifier.
+* The complete map of form values entered by the user, keyed by field path.
+Values are snapshotted at save time, so unpublished edits are preserved.
+The element count of every variable-length sequence and map, and the active branch of every union, are captured so the form opens in the same shape it was last saved with.
+* The per-field slider minimum and maximum bounds for every numeric scalar field.
+* The continuous-mode toggle state and the configured interval in milliseconds.

 **Pane layouts**

 * The full split tree for each monitor tab, including the type of every pane, its position, and the